hydephp/develop/docs/digging-deeper/customization.md

 ],
 ```

-In the same file you can also change the config to be passed to the CommonMark environment.
+In the same file you can also change the configuration values to be passed to the CommonMark environment.

 ```php
 'config' => [